 “To watch your father unload a boat of the best fish the west coast has to offer, then have your aunties process that fish and grade out the best of the best, and finally watch your uncles move that product into several thriving markets all along the west coast doesn’t give you a lot of options for what you want to be when you grow up.
 I love every minute of it!”

 Katie began with us at our Kamloops location back in 2013.
 When she decided to move back home to the coast, we were excited for the opportunity to partner up with her in our Vancouver operations.
-Since then, she has helped open our West Vancouver and Gibsons markets.
+Since then, she has helped open our West Vancouver, Gibsons and Burnaby markets.
 With dedication and hard work, Katie has not only managed the market but showed her true talents of inspiring customers and staff alike.

 Katie was born and raised on the Sunshine Coast and has been a spot prawn fisherman from a young age.
 She loves fishing and the ocean, and it transfers seamlessly into her work at the market.
 If you ever get a chance to run into Katie at one of our markets, take a minute to ask her about our industry.
 You will not regret it.
 She will inspire you to look at seafood in a whole new light.
 Katie embodies the very spirit of the Fisherman’s Markets’ core beliefs.